rancher/rancher.github.io/os/configuration/switching-consoles/index.md

 ---
-title: Custom Console on RancherOS
+title: Switching Consoles in RancherOS
 layout: os-default
+redirect_from:
+  - os/configuration/custom-console/

 ---

-## Custom Console
+## Switching Consoles
 ---

 When [booting from the ISO]({{site.baseurl}}/os/running-rancheros/workstation/boot-from-iso/), RancherOS starts with the default console, which is based on busybox.